10 Recruitment Mistakes

 Some managers use only an interview to evaluate potential candidates, but is it the best method?
 In his 2015 book, Work Rules!, senior Google executive Laszlo Bock says, "Most interviews are a waste of time," as interviewers can spend most of their time trying to confirm the impression they formed of applicants in the first 10 seconds of meeting them.

 And, as we discuss in our article, Effective Recruitment, a candidate may say or do anything to get the job that you're offering.
-Consider giving her a test or exercise to find out how she might perform "on the job."
-For example, you can use Inbox/In-Tray Assessment and recruitment tests to reveal how good she might be at planning, organizing, prioritizing, and communicating.
+Consider giving them a test or exercise to find out how they might perform "on the job."
+For example, you can use Inbox/In-Tray Assessment and recruitment tests to reveal how good they might be at planning, organizing, prioritizing, and communicating.

 Mistake 4: Using Unconscious Bias